 The intricate discussions within meta ethics show that there can be more to ethics than just opinion, and many ethicists or philosophers would argue that there is more to ethics than just opinion.
 This section has aimed to give you a short overview of some theories in meta ethics, trying to answer questions about ethical semantics, ontology, and epistemology.
 We do not require you to decide which theory you want to side with or find most relevant, just reflect on how these theories might challenge the preconception about ethics you might have.
+For example, whether you find there is far-reaching relativism when it comes to ethics or if you presume there is a large overlap or consensus in the values and norms adhered to.

-Suffice it here to say, that in a given health-care system, we will need to have a more or less consistent approach to which technologies we should use and in deciding on which technologies to use, we will need to provide arguments to support different alternative options.
+Suffice it here to say, that in a given healthcare system, we will need to have a more or less consistent approach to which technologies we should use and in deciding on which technologies to use, we will need to provide arguments to support different alternative options.
 Hence, from a more pragmatic perspective, we might find a combination of a realist and coherentist approach useful.